usabilla/php-docker-template/README.md

 ### Installing & enabling PHP extensions

 This image bundles helper scripts to manage PHP extensions (`docker-php-ext-configure`, `docker-php-ext-install`, and `docker-php-ext-enable`), so it's quite simple to install core and PECL extensions.

-More about it in the [Official Documentation](https://github.com/docker-library/docs/blob/master/php/README.md#how-to-install-more-php-extensions)
+More about it in the [Official Documentation](https://github.com/docker-library/docs/blob/master/php/README.md#how-to-install-more-php-extensions).

 #### PHP Core extensions

-To install a core extension that doesn't require any change on the way PHP was compiled you only need to use `docker-php-ext-install`, which will compile the extra extension and enable it.
+To install a core extension that doesn't require any change in the way PHP is compiled you only need to use `docker-php-ext-install`, which will compile the extra extension and enable it.

 To do it should include something like this to your `Dockerfile`: